Canon 1D Mark IV vs 80D

-The Canon EOS-1D Mark IV and the Canon EOS 80D are two digital cameras that were officially introduced, respectively, in October 2009 and February 2016.
+The Canon EOS-1D Mark IV and the Canon EOS 80D are two digital cameras that were announced, respectively, in October 2009 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and an APS-C (80D) sensor.
-The 1D Mark IV has a resolution of 16 megapixel, whereas the 80D provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1D Mark IV has a resolution of 16 megapixels, whereas the 80D provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 1D Mark IV vs Canon 80D
+Body comparison: Canon 1D Mark IV vs 80D

-The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark IV and the Canon 80D.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark IV – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 1D Mark IV and the Canon 80D are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1D Mark IV – represents the basis for the calculations across all the size and weight measures).